-An introduction from the Community Safety Manager, Gwyn Jones
+An introduction from the Community Safety Manager, Kevin Jones

 Conwy County covers an area of 1,130 Sq Km.
 It is an area of outstanding natural beauty with landscapes ranging from sandy beaches, rocky headlands and secluded valleys to open moors and rugged mountains.
 Denbighshire County covers an area which runs from the North Wales coastal resorts of Rhyl and Prestatyn down through the Vale of Clwyd, south as far as Corwen and the popular tourist town of Llangollen.

 The River Conwy flows from above Betws-y-Coed to historic Conwy town with its famous Castle and fortified walls and defines the centre of the County.
 The Snowdonia National Park guards its western banks and the eastern banks reaching across the rural area of the county to meet the neighbouring expanses of the Denbigh moors.

 Within Conwy, the majority of the population of over 110,000 resides along a narrow coastal strip, and the seaside towns of Llandudno and Colwyn Bay attract tens of thousands of tourists to the County every year.
 We are also an increasingly important commercial, conference and business centre.
 The new offices of the Welsh Government are located in the Llandudno Junction area near to the vital arterial road and rail links along the North Wales coast.

 In Denbighshire, Agriculture and tourism are the main industries.
 15% of all the tourist accommodation in Wales is situated in the County, and tourists spend around 12 million days in the County generating approx £375 million annually into the economy.

 The historic towns of Rhuddlan, Denbigh and Ruthin, each with their own castle, and the tiny cathedral city of St. Asaph, are also located within Denbighshire.